FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/events/fil-dev-summit-canada.md

 ---
-title: FIL Dev Summit Canada
+title: FIL Dev Summit 6
 description: FIL Dev Summit is a gathering of developers, builders, and engaged community members who want to contribute to the core protocol and network evolution of Filecoin (think IPFS Thing, but bigger!).
 This summit is more